AlRoss07/GitCommitHistory/README.md

 Displays a list of commits with author, date, and commit message.
 Supports pagination to navigate through commit history.
 Provides a search bar to filter commits by commit message.
-Contributing
-Feel free to contribute to this project by opening issues, submitting pull requests, or providing suggestions.

 ## License
 This project is licensed under the MIT License.